ShivaranjaniGR/TCL-WORKSHOP/day1_Introduction_to_TCL.md

 The final output of this system is a **pre-layout timing report** — a datasheet that provides early insights into the performance and characteristics of the RTL design, before physical synthesis.

+---

+## ⚙️ Tasks and tools needed
+- Create command (for eg. vsdsynth) and pass .csv from UNIX shell to TCL script

+- Convert all inputs to format[1] & SDC format, and pass to synthesis tool ‘Yosys’

+- Convert format[1] & SDC to format[2] and pass to timing tool ‘Opentimer’

+- Generate output report